Financial help for seniors: 25 essential resources

 The U.S. Department of Housing and Urban Development offers several programs for low-income seniors who need help supplementing their income.
 Homeowners aged 62 and up who have paid off their mortgage may qualify for HUD’s reverse mortgage program, or a subsidized property if you rent.

-Medicaid offers all-inclusive health care programs for the elderly, ranging from nursing home care to medical care and prescription drugs.
+Medicaid offers all-inclusive health care programs for seniors, ranging from nursing home care to medical care and prescription drugs.
 They also provide home and community-based attendant care services that would otherwise be too costly to pay out of pocket.

-Beneficiaries of Medicare health insurance with limited income may be eligible to participate in the Extra Help program, which provides prescription drug help worth up to $5,000 per year.
-The state also offers financial assistance for seniors through the Medicare Savings Programs, which can help pay your Medicare premiums and deductibles.
+Beneficiaries of Medicare health insurance with limited income may be eligible to participate in the Extra Help program, which provides prescription drug assistance worth an estimated $5,700 per year.
+The state also offers financial assistance for senior citizens through the Medicare Savings Programs, which can help pay Medicare premiums, deductibles, and other out-of-pocket costs.
+In addition, Social Security benefits increased by 2.8% in 2026 through the annual cost-of-living adjustment (COLA), helping seniors keep pace with rising living expenses.

 The Senior Farmers’ Market Nutrition Program ensures that low-income individuals have access to locally grown produce.
 Eligibility restrictions apply, and your total household income must be within 185% of the federal poverty level.

 Individuals aged 60 and up may be able to receive food assistance from the Commodity Supplemental Food Program.
-Again, eligibility restrictions apply.
+Eligibility restrictions apply.

-Social security beneficiaries can apply for personal or spousal retirement benefits, provided that they are at least 62 years old.
+Social Security beneficiaries can apply for personal or spousal retirement benefits, provided that they are at least 62 years old.
+In 2026, Social Security benefits increased by 2.8% through the annual cost-of-living adjustment (COLA), helping beneficiaries keep pace with rising living expenses.
 If you’re looking for additional government resources besides Social Security, seniors can also try applying for the Supplemental Nutrition Assistance Program (SNAP) or Supplemental Security Income (SSI).
-Both options may provide some relief to seniors in need, such as food stamps or other resources.
+Both options may provide some relief to seniors in need, such as food assistance or other resources.

 The IRS Elderly Tax Credit may help reduce the amount of tax you owe each year if you meet certain eligibility criteria.